Archives:

 As in past visits, our son (front above) picks guitar at the weekly Thursday evening jam session.

-Our granddaughter, a talented soprano in middle school and regional choirs, sings with us on stage during our Sunday afternoon G&F gig at the brewpub where all tips are donated to the local Childrens Hospital.
+Our granddaughter, an award winning soprano in her high school choir, sings with us on stage during our Sunday afternoon G&F gig at the brewpub where all tips are donated to the local Childrens Hospital.

 Meanwhile, our grandson (below) explores his dad`s guitar.